What is Hiring Velocity?

 Putting Hiring Velocity into Practice

 Just as with many numbers involved in recruitment, hiring velocity is all about targets and measurement.
-A positive velocity means you’re comfortably on top of things and heading in the right direction.
+A positive velocity means you’re comfortably on top of the hiring process and heading in the right direction.
 Conversely, a negative one means you might be falling behind and missing out on opportunities.

 As noted, the time period in question can be of any length, and the calculation remains the same.